OrangeVulture/CONNECT4_PYTHON/README.md

 # CONNECT4_PYTHON
 	Connect-4 the game using Python.
 	Updates and future updates
+	 -GUI menu merged with the main program.
+	 -PLAY & EXIT working without any issues.
-	 -Imported os library to use a funtion called environ to place the window at the center of the display screen as pygame has no option to do it.
+	 -Imported os library to use a funtion called environ to place the window at the center of the display.
-	 -Added functions for buttons.
-4 buttons placed for now.
-	 -Buttons yet to be made working.
-As in, the button doesn't respond in any way when clicked.
+	 -INSTRUCTIONS and CREDITS yet to be made working.

-	 -GUI menu yet to be merged with the main program.
+	 WARNING: When opening gui.py some code has been altered with convienience to connect4.py.
+Hence when any button pressed would exit with an error.
+File just for reference for gui menu.

 	Comments not added for the gui.py as of now.
 Will be adding later when merged with the main file or would try adding if I get time.

 	For me, in Windows 10, the python folder by default is at C:\Users\USERNAME\Appdata\Local\Programs\Python\Scripts